-Iluka has an internal audit function that assists the Board by undertaking an objective evaluation of Iluka's internal control framework.
-The internal audit function is largely outsourced to an external provider, with some reviews insourced depending on the expertise required.
-The acting Group Risk Manager (Risk Manager) is jointly accountable to the Chief Financial Officer (CFO) and the Audit and Risk Committee, attends Audit and Risk Committee meetings, presents internal audit activities, and meets privately with the Audit and Risk Committee on a regular basis to ensure a degree of independence and objectivity to the role.
+lluka has an internal audit function that assists the Board by undertaking an objective evaluation of lluka's internal control framework.
+Delivery of internal audits are in majority undertaken by an external provider.
+The Group Risk and Compliance Manager (Risk Manager) is jointly accountable to the Chief Financial Officer (CFO) and the Audit and Risk Committee, attends Audit and Risk Committee meetings, presents internal audit activities, and meets privately with the Audit and Risk Committee on a regular basis to ensure a degree of independence and objectivity to the role.